ironhackbcn/lab-express-cloudinary/README.md

 1. Locate the `/celebrities/new` GET route in `routes/celebrities.js`:
 2. In that route's callback:
   - Render the `celebrities/new` view.
-3. Create the `new.hbs` view file inside the `views/celebrities` folder
+3. Create the `new` view file inside the `views/celebrities` folder
-4. In the `views/celebrities/new.hbs` view file:
+4. In the `views/celebrities/new` view file:
    - Add an `<h2>` for the page's heading.
    - Add a `<form>` tag that makes a POST request to `/celebrities`.
    - Add `<input>` tags inside the form so the user can fill in values for each attribute of the celebrity.
 Make an input for `name`, `occupation`, and `catchPhrase`